Click here for tickets!

 Jonathon Adams is a phenomenon.
 One of North America’s most thrilling young baritones, the Cree-Métis (Nêhiyaw-Michif) artist joins the MCO fresh off working with the New York Phil.
 Gifted with an effortlessly rich, enveloping, and lyrical baritone voice, Adams fuses their vocal talents with their lived experiences as a non-binary Indigenous person.
 Specializing in Early and Baroque music, they consistently prove that there is room to be both dedicated to historically informed performance practice – while remaining authentic to who one is and what they believe.

 The concert begins at 7.30pm on Wednesday, September 25th, in the Desautels Concert Hall at 150 Dafoe Road, UM Campus.
-Casual tickets available online June 15th and on MCO’s Ticketline at 204-783-7377.
+Tickets available online and on MCO’s Ticketline at 204-783-7377.